-All you have to do is show up!
-There is no need to sign up; just check our schedule to see when and where we cook and serve.
+Check out our Meal Schedule to learn more about joining!
 Our Facebook page is also updated with information about our cook and serve, especially in case of winter storms.

 2. Can I volunteer with Boston Food Not Bombs to fulfill a volunteer/community service requirement?

 Boston Food Not Bombs is not a registered nonprofit and might not be the best way to fulfill community service requirements.
-While we can confirm that you volunteered with us, you should check your service requirements to ensure that this will not be an issue.
+While we can confirm that you volunteered with us, you should check your service requirements to ensure that our lack of nonprofit status will not be an issue.
+Additionally, we are often unable to meet stricter volunteer or internship requirements such as having a dedicated supervisor/filling larger hours requirements because we are an all-volunteer, non-hierarchical organization.
 Food Not Bombs follows a model of mutual aid rather than community service.
-If you need to fulfill court-ordered community service hours, we encourage you to look into volunteering with our friends at Black and Pink.
+If you need to fulfill court-ordered community service hours, we encourage you to look into volunteering with our friends at Black and Pink Massachusetts.

 3. Can my church group, university club, or other organization volunteer with Boston Food Not Bombs as a group?

 We encourage any volunteers and especially large groups to read our anti-oppression policy to ensure that it aligns with your organization's mission.